wnordmann/sdk/docs/writing_components.md

 npm start
 ```

-Verify in the browser that the application is running successfully by navigating to http://localhost:3000/, replacing localhost with the name of the host where the Web SDK is being served.
+Verify in the browser that the application is running successfully by navigating to http://localhost:3000/, replacing localhost with the name of the host where the SDK is being served.

 ## Add a toolbar
 The first step is adding a toolbar so we have a container to put in our new MapTool.
 Open up app.jsx and add an import statement for the toolbar: